Obsidion-dev/Obsidion/README.md

 ### Adding to your server

 To add Obsidion to your discord server follow this link: [link](https://discord.gg/fWxtKFVmaW).
-The default prefix is `/` and you can view a list of commands by running `/help`
+The default prefix is `mc?` and you can view a list of commands by running `mc?help`

 ## ❗ Code of Conduct